 Here it is.
 The complete list of HTML tags.
 Up to date for HTML5.
-Older, less useful tags have been removed from this list.
+Older, less useful tags have been removed from the list.
 Other tags, like <b> and <i>, have been updated to reflect their new meanings.
 Each tag is followed by a brief description of what it does.
-Think of this as an HTML cheat sheet.
+Basically an HTML cheat sheet.

 <!– –>: Comment.
 Anything between <!-- and --> will be commented out.